Montpellier Global Days 2024: At the Crossroads of Science and Humanism

 Content type: Portrait

-A researcher in paleomagnetism at the Montpellier Geosciences Laboratory, Paul Antonio has been awarded a European Research Council (ERC) grant for his proposal for a new experimental method to refine the dating of the Earth's inner core.
+Paul Antonio, a paleomagnetism researcher at the Montpellier Geosciences Laboratory, has been awarded a European Research Council (ERC) grant for proposing a new experimental method to refine the dating of the Earth’s inner core.

 Content type: Portrait

 Oriol Amat is a professor of economics at Pompeu Fabra University in Barcelona, where he also served as rector.
-He is considered an expert in financial accounting, management control, and corporate fraud.
-On September 20, the University of Montpellier had the pleasure of awarding him an honorary doctorate.
+He is regarded as an expert in financial accounting, management control, and corporate fraud.
+On September 20, the University of Montpellier was pleased to award him an honorary doctorate.

 Content type: Portrait

-Erika Burioli works on cancer cells capable of spreading into the environment and infecting foreign organisms.
+Erika Burioli studies cancer cells capable of spreading into the environment and infecting foreign organisms.
 The researcher at the Host-Pathogen-Environment Interactions (IHPE) laboratory was awarded a European Research Council (ERC) grant in September 2023 to continue her work on bivalves.

 Nadine Laguette: inspiring and well-inspired